 2x Smartwool Extra Heavy Crew

 I bought the Asolo AFS 8000 boots at home and had no chance to test them outside.
 This is the default model Chamonix Outdoor Equipment puts out for rent.
 The first time I ever wore them was during acclimatization climb to Mt.
 Bonete (4.300->5.000m).
 As I have relatively soft hiking shoes and don’t ski the hard boots were completely new experience to me.
 Surprisingly the only issue I had was relatively wet feet as I tried my summit socks during this warm day.
-But I have no other problems and was confident, that the following configuration will tale me up to the top.
+But I have no other problems and was confident, that the following configuration will take me up to the top – so it did!

 My tested Aconcagua summit socks and boots:

 1) Very tight running socks as first layer (worn before)